Friday, September 27, 2024

 Scoot forward at your own risk.

 Finally!
-It was late enough to start our trek uphill to the entrance to the Acropolis, starting with long and steep flights of stairs from Plaka, followed by sloping walking paths.
+It was late enough to start our trek uphill to the entrance to the Acropolis, beginning with long and steep flights of stairs from Plaka, followed by sloping walking paths.

 Before we lined up for the Acropolis, we climbed to the top of Areopagus Hill.
 In classical times,